In last week’s blog, we reviewed three of the biggest employee experience trends of 2017, including:

 5. You can’t move what you don’t measure, but measurement isn’t enough.

 Creating an intentional employee experience is the most powerful way to attract, retain, engage, and harness the power of our best people.
-This reality underlies all the previous trends we’ve discussed so far in this series, and is rising to the forefront as companies eagerly seek to measure and impact their culture, employee experience, space, engagement, satisfaction, and the list goes on.
+This reality underlies all the previous trends we’ve discussed so far in this series and is rising to the forefront as companies eagerly seek to measure and impact their culture, employee experience, space, engagement, satisfaction, and the list goes on.
 It’s important to state that this trend is good – objective bottom-up data allows you to implement way more powerful solutions and strategies than programs based on hunches or leadership perceptions alone.
-In fact, at our recent INSPIRE conference, over half our audience reported measuring their current state of engagement, and ADVISA helps clients measure both their employee experience and engagement through our own DIALOGIC survey.
+In fact, at our recent INSPIRE conference, over half our audience reported measuring their current state of engagement.

 6. We have to start creating more powerful and engaging employee experiences.
 But first, we have to separate the signal from the noise.